scorpiodiagrams/fdg/wiki/chapter011.md

 #FootnoteRef(4) Incrementally, $\xi = \xi^0 \partial / {\partial ct} + \xi^1 \partial /{\partial x} + \xi^2 \partial / {\partial y} + \xi^3 \partial / {\partial z}$.
 The length of this vector, using the Minkowski metric (see equation 10.11), is the Lorentz interval, the right-hand side of equation (11.22).
 #FootnoteRef(5) See, for instance, Mermin, "Space and Time in Special Relativity."
-#FootnoteRef(6) The procedure =make-SR-coordinates= labels the given coordinates with the given frame.
-The procedures that manipulate coordinates, such as =(point ancestor-frame)=, check that the coordinates they are given are in the appropriate frame.
+#FootnoteRef(6) The procedure #Code(make-SR-coordinates) labels the given coordinates with the given frame.
+The procedures that manipulate coordinates, such as #Code((point ancestor-frame#)), check that the coordinates they are given are in the appropriate frame.
 This error checking makes it easier to debug relativity procedures.
 #FootnoteEnd